matthew-oconnell/parsec/README.md

 ./build/parsec --ini path/to/config.ini
 ```

+**Auto-detection**: When you don't specify a format flag, parsec automatically tries all supported formats (JSON, RON, TOML, INI, YAML) and uses intelligent heuristics to report the most helpful error message if all formats fail.
+For example, if your file starts with `{` and contains `key: value` patterns, parsec will report errors from the JSON parser even if it also tried other formats.

 If the file contains a syntax error the tool prints a helpful message with line/column and exits non-zero.
 This makes it handy to plug into pre-commit hooks or CI pipelines to ensure configuration correctness.

 Schema validation from the CLI